 WATER DISTRICT NEWS

-The next Water Board meeting is scheduled for Wednesday April 23rd, at the Firehouse, 7:00 p.m., enter through the back door.
-To be included on the agenda for the next Water Board meeting on the 4TH Wednesday call Gabi at 823-5345 or email at firstname.lastname@example.org
+The next Water Board meeting is scheduled for Wednesday July 23rd at the Fire Station Community meeting room, 7:00 p.m.
+Please enter through the back door.
+To be included on the agenda for the next Water Board meeting on the 4TH Wednesday, call Gabi at 823-5345 or email at email@example.com

 This is an excerpt from an article published by another water district regarding a simple toilet leak fix.

 Did you know that your toilet accounts for almost 40 percent of the water you use indoors?
 Studies have shown that one in five toilets leak.
 That means that those toilet leaks can waste lots of water and cause higher water bills.
 A silent toilet leak can waste more than 50 gallons or more of water a day.
 Some of these leaks will empty directly into your septic system without any sign of water running in the toilet bowl.
 If you think you have a toilet leak, try this suggestion to see if you can easily fix the leak yourself, or call a plumber.

 To test your toilet for leaks, remove the lid of the toilet tank.
 Drop a tiny bit of food coloring into the tank and wait 15 minutes.
 If color appears in the toilet bowl, then you have a leak.
 One of the most common culprits of leaks is the flapper or flush valve.
 It may not be seating properly on the valve seat, or it may need replacement.
 This is typically the cause of running toilets.
 Over time the valve’s rubber material deteriorates because it is constantly under water.
 If you gently rub the valve and get streaks on your fingers, you should replace the valve now.
 For more information, go to www.toiletology.com.